-We begin our study of chaos with a classical example-the Lorenz mill.
+We begin our study of three-dimensional systems and chaos with a classical example-the Lorenz mill.
 The simplest version is a toy waterwheel with leaky paper cups suspended from its rim.
 Water is poured in steadily from the top.
 If the flow rate is too slow, the top cups never fill up enough to overcome friction, so the wheel remains motionless.
 For faster inflow, the top cup gets heavy enough to start the wheel turning.
 Eventually the wheel settles into a steady rotation in one direction or the other.
 By symmetry, rotation in either direction is equally possible; the outcome depends on the initial conditions.

 By increasing the flow rate still further, we can destabilise the steady rotation.
 Then the motion becomes chaotic: the wheel rotates one way for a few turns, then some of the cups get too full and the wheel doesn't have enough inertia to carry them over the top, so the wheel slows down and may even reverse its direction.
 Then it spins the other way for a while.
 The wheel keeps changing direction erratically.
-Equations of motion of the Lorenz mill are shown below.
+Equations of motion of the Lorenz mill dynamics are presented below without dervation.